extra_toc

 Our Role & Activities

-ETSI ESI is the committee dealing with digital signatures (signature format, certificates), trust service providers and ancillary trust services (Remote signature creation and validation, Registered email, Registered e-delivery, Timestamping, Long-term data preservation).
+ETSI TC ESI is the committee dealing with digital signatures (signature format, certificates), trust service providers and ancillary trust services (see Certification Authorities and other Trust Service Providers for more details).

 Their activity covers signature creation and verification based on CAdES (CMS digital signatures), XAdES (XML digital Signatures), PAdES (PDF digital Signatures), and ASiC (Associated Signature Container).
 A further standard for JAdES (JSON Web Signatures) is under development.
 ETSI ESI also defines technical profiles and policy requirements for trust service providers for a range of services including services supporting signature (e.g. certification authorities, Timestamping authorities), remote signature creation or validation functions, registered e-delivery, Registered Emails (REM), and information preservation.
 ESI also recommends cryptographic suites for digital signatures.
 The committee’s work supports the eIDAS (electronic ID, authentication and signature) regulation as well as general requirements of the international community to provide confidence in electronic transactions.
 Work accordingly commenced on three most urgent activities: Attribute Attestation Profiles; Policy and Security Requirements for issuing Attribute Attestations; and EU Digital ID Wallet interfaces with trust service providers.